-To formally validate usefulness of the proposed conceptualization of households based on balance sheet composition, we construct a stock-flow consistent model of inequality determination21.
+To formally validate usefulness of the proposed conceptualization of households based on balance sheet composition, we construct a stock-flow consistent model of inequality determination19.
 Choice of SFCM is motivated by its integrated analysis of balance sheet composition across the real and the financial sector (Godley and Lavoie, 2007).
 This feature yields itself to the examination of the role of household wealth heterogeneity in generating inequality.
 Moreover, this method has been widely used in the macro-modelling literature on the distributive consequences of financialization (see Section 3).
-However, unlike the current literature which focuses on the macroeconomic dynamics resulting from unequal distribution, the aim of the simulation analysis is to examine how the introduced balance sheet complexity influences the channels through which personal inequality and financial fragility are generated.
+However, unlike the current literature which focuses on the macroeconomic dynamics resulting from unequal distribution, the aim of the simulation analysis is to examine how the introduced balance sheet complexity influences the predicted levels of inequality.
 For this reason, we compare trends in inequality and leverage in the proposed three-class framework and the traditional two-class approach.
-The hypothesis is that the above definition of households based on balance sheet structures leads to more empirically accurate levels of inequality and financial fragility than the dichotomous division between workers and capitalists.
+The hypothesis is that the above definition of households based on balance sheet structures leads to higher income inequality levels and financial fragility than the dichotomous division between workers and capitalists.

-21 Simulation was conducted using R and the code is available upon request.
+19 Simulation was conducted using R and the code is available upon request.